xtrinch/KeyboardLayoutHelper/README.md

 ## Requirements

-Version 0.0.1 is written in Swift 2.2, Swift 3 support is planned.
+Version 0.0.2 supports Swift 3 only.
+Please use version 0.0.1 if you need support for Swift 2.2.

 ## Example